vanderoffice/CA-Strategy/02-governance-model.md

 **Statewide E3 Council:**
 - Convened through Governor's Office with TMO providing staff support
-- Brings together E3 Undersecretaries from all agencies for coordination, alignment, and peer learning
+- Brings together all E3 Undersecretaries from all agencies for coordination, alignment, and peer learning
 - Coordination, not command-and-control

 **Leveraging GovOps Expertise Statewide:**